Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Party/Quests/Museum Heist.md

 > - The *private sanctum* spell is not attached to any rune and cannot be suppressed or removed.
 Note this does not stop teleportation within the museum.

 > [!recite|no-i nbrd] Sphinx Statues
-> - Enchanted guardians of the gallery, sphinx statue statues dispel invisibility and patrol the galleries at night.
+> - Enchanted guardians of the gallery, [[Sphinx Statue]] statues dispel invisibility and patrol the galleries at night.
 > - Each [[Sphinx Statue]] has five magical gems on their foreheads.
 One lights up each time the alarm level increases.
-> - During the day, the sphinx statues are active but stationary.
+> - During the day, the [[Sphinx Statue]] are active but stationary.
 At night, they leave their plinths and patrol the museum.
-While patrolling, a sphinx statue attacks anyone who is not a museum employee.
+While patrolling, a [[Sphinx Statue]] attacks anyone who is not a museum employee.
-> - sphinx statue plinths are located in areas 3, 4, 7a, 5, 10, and 16
+> - [[Sphinx Statue]] plinths are located in areas 3, 4, 7a, 5, 10, and 16

 > [!recite|no-i nbrd] Guards
-> - Guards – fighters and wizards – are stationed throughout the museum.
+> - Guards – [[Museum Guard|fighters]] and [[Wizard Guard|wizards]] – are stationed throughout the museum.
 > - As the alarm level of the museum goes up, all guards get bonuses to Wisdom (Perception and Insight) checks equal to the alarm level.

 > [!recite|no-i nbrd] Alarm Level